JonLiuFYI/JonLiuFYI.github.io/about.md

 My two favourite programming languages are Python and C, and I've encountered and worked with plenty of others, like Java and Ruby.
 Every time I start a recreational software project, I like to involve something that's radically new to me to compare and contrast with my own experience, as well as just to do it for the first time.
 Some little things I've made for fun include:

-* a RESTful API for managing online store inventories and carts, as a Flask web app;
-* a web "browser" that turns HTML into a big dialog box using Tkinter, Python's built-in GUI toolkit;
+* a web "browser" in 85 lines of code using Tkinter, Python's built-in GUI toolkit;
 * an Android rhythm game that only uses the gyroscope for input, made after one week of experience with Godot and its included GDScript scripting language; and
 * a POSIX-compliant command-line application that scrapes websites for Pokémon stats.